 The purpose of consultation with these external parties is first to determine if the application has had an adverse effect, and second, to determine what actions, if any, should be taken to mitigate or resolve the adverse effect.
 Depending on tribal perspectives, application may have no effect or no adverse effect; whereas SHPO perspectives may be very different.
 If, in consultation with appropriate tribal representatives, the effect is found to be adverse, the agency will consult with the tribe to determine an appropriate course of action to mitigate or resolve the adverse effect.
+If, in consultation with SHPO, the effect is found to be adverse, then adverse effect.
 If, in consultation with SHPO, the effect is found to be adverse, then the agency will follow standard procedures under 36CFR800 or NHPA programmatic agreements.
 If disagreements arise between tribes and other consulting parties, then consultation shall engage the Advisory Council on Historic Preservation and seek Council guidance before taking any remedial action.